 People who enjoy fixing old boats all have their favorite products.
-Some like working with wood, some on fiberglass boats, others with epoxy etc…but regardless of the type of boat or construction, one product I’ve come to love is G10.
-What is G10 you ask?
-G10, or Garolite, is the same stuff used on your computer’s motherboard, that pressure- and heat-formed sheet to which all the electronics are attached.
+Some like working with wood, some on fiberglass boats, others with epoxy etc. Regardless of the type of boat or construction, one product I’ve come to love is G-10.
+What is G-10, you ask?
+It’s also known as Garolite, and is the same stuff used on your computer’s motherboard, that pressure- and heat-formed sheet to which all the electronics are attached.

 It is not very expensive–a 12 x 12 1/8-inch sheet costs less than $14.00.
-It is flame resistant, stronger than aluminum plate of the same thickness, and, as is the case with electronics, it’s a good electrical insulator.
+It is flame-resistant, stronger than aluminum plate of the same thickness, and, of course, is a good electrical insulator.

 In thicker ½-inch sheets, I’ve used it to customize mast partners.
 In solid tube form I’ve even used it to do a “nose job” on the front edge of a keel—to get the perfect round edge.
 The fact that it comes in a variety of shapes, sizes, and colors lends itself to your imagination on how and where it can be used.
 You can order it online from industrial suppliers like McMaster-Carr.